- Superb, DSLR-like handling

 Why buy the Nikon Z7?

-The Z7 is one of the best cameras you can buy right now.
-Rather than attempting to protect its DSLRs, Nikon has gone all-out to make a high-end mirrorless camera that feels like a traditional Nikon – and it most ways, it’s succeeded.
+The Z7 is one of the best high-resolution, full-frame cameras you can buy right now.
+Rather than attempting to protect its DSLRs, Nikon has gone all-out to make a professional mirrorless camera that feels like a traditional Nikon – and it most ways, it’s succeeded.

 One of the finest cameras Nikon has ever made and a genuine alternative to Sony’s A7R III, the Z7 has more than exceeded our expectations of its first full-frame mirrorless camera.

 Nikon Z7 – The Rivals

 Perhaps the Z7’s biggest, and closest rival, is the Sony A7R III.
 If you’re so frustrated by the single card slot, then Sony is a good choice, and also gives you some advantages when it comes to tracking and autofocus speeds.